APGCE 2019 Provides Innovative Solutions to Revolutionise the Geoscience Sector

 Renowned industry experts, policymakers and speakers in the geoscience fraternity who will be sharing their thoughts include Timothy Dodson, Executive Vice President Exploration, Equinor ASA, Michael Deal, Vice President Asia Pacific Exploration, ExxonMobil and Jean Marc Rodriguez, Vice President Exploration, Asia Pacific, Total.

-This year's edition of APGCE features a novel offering during the Core Session, a virtual outcrop display which allows geoscientists to study cliff sections and other topographic features using laser scanning and photogrammetry.
+This year's edition of APGCE features a novel offering during the Core Session, a virtual outcrop display that allows geoscientists to study cliff sections and other topographic features using laser scanning and photogrammetry.

 Prior to the conference, delegates also participated in a field trip to Kepulauan Seribu, Indonesia, to study modern carbonate depositional systems.